Mock examinations Students will receive:

 - Version 1 of our Examination Booklet for Students & Parents/Carers.
 Please take the time to read and go through the examination information booklet with your child, this goes through JCQ’s rules and regulations which students need to adhere to throughout all examinations.
-Final Version 2 will be available from March 2022 prior to live examination starting.

 The personalised timetable shows what mock examinations your child is sitting and when they will take place.
 Your child must report to the designated room at least 10 minutes prior to the exam starting.